 JCCEO Head Start provides services to 1,427 3-5-year-old children and their families.
-Our goals are:-To provide a qualified, well-trained staff.-To provide a curriculum which encourages children's involvement in the learning process.-To teach children about life, their communities, and the world as they develop.-To protect and enhance the health and safety of children and adults at all times.-To meet the nutritional needs of children and adults.-To provide the best training and support for staff.-To involve parents in the program to enhance their parental abilities and support.
+Our goals are:-To provide qualified, well-trained staff.-To provide a curriculum that encourages children's involvement in the learning process.-To teach children about life, their communities, and the world as they develop.-To protect and enhance the health and safety of children and adults at all times.-To meet the nutritional needs of children and adults.-To provide the best training and support for staff.-To involve parents in the program to enhance their parental abilities and support.

 Head Start classrooms are located at sites in Bessemer, Homewood, Jefferson County, Midfield and Tarrant school systems.Applicants for JCCEO Head Start-Early Head Start must provide the following information:

 TONYA JONESJCCEO Associate Director - Head Start-Early Head Start

 JCCEO Associate Director - Early Head Start and Childcare Partnership